Thermodynamical uncertainties for primordial black holes from cosmological phase transitions

 Here, $M_k$ denotes the mass within a Hubble horizon, $\delta_\rmii{D}$ is the Dirac $\delta$-function, $M$ is the PBH mass, and $\delta(M) = \deltac + (M/(\kappa/M_k))^{1/\gamma}$.
 For a radiation fluid, $\gamma = 0.38$ and $\kappa = 4.2$~\cite{Franciolini:2022tfm}, provided one considers a scale-invariant curvature power spectrum where $\gamma$ depends on the equation of state, and $\kappa$ depends on the initial profile of the curvature perturbation.
 The present-day PBH mass function is

 where the integration is over all $k$-modes close to the inverse Hubble horizon.
 Here, $\rho_{\rm c}$ is the critical energy density of the Universe, $T_k$ denotes the temperature when the mode $k$ re-enters the horizon, and $s(T)$ is the entropy density with $T_0$ being the present CMB temperature.
-The total PBH abundance normalized to the DM energy density then reads
+The total PBH abundance normalized to the dark matter (DM) energy density then reads

 where the integration range is determined by the initial mass within the horizon~\eqref{eq:H_V} and its subsequent evolution given the transition timescale.
-As shown in~\cite{Lewicki:2024sfw,Lewicki:2023ioy,Lewicki:2024ghw}, the PBH fraction of DM is well described by the fit
+The PBH fraction of DM is well described by the fit~\cite{Lewicki:2024sfw,Lewicki:2023ioy,Lewicki:2024ghw}